 \section{System Model}

-We consider a mmWave IAB network that consists of a mmWave base station (BS),\textit{ IAB-donor}, connected to the core network with a wired connection, and a set of small mmWave BSs,\textit{ IAB-nodes}, wirelessly backhauled to the IAB-donor using mmWave frequencies.
-A mobile user equipment (UE) gets access to the network via either a direct mmWave link connected with the IAB-donor or multiple hops through IAB-nodes.
-A typical example of the IAB scenario is depicted in Fig. \ref{fig:scenario}.
-Backhaul links are established either between the IAB-donor and an IAB-node or between two IAB-nodes, while access links connect IAB-donor / IAB-nodes to UEs.
-Both backhaul and access communications share the same mmWave frequency band (i.e., in-band backhaul).
+We consider a mmWave IAB network that consists of a mmWave BS,\textit{ IAB-donor}, connected to the core network through a wired connection, and a set of small mmWave BSs,\textit{ IAB-nodes}, wirelessly backhauled to the IAB-donor using mmWave frequencies.
+Mobile UEs that move in the service area according to the well-known Random Waypoint model \cite{bai2004survey} get access to the network via either direct mmWave links connected with the IAB-donor or multiple hops through IAB-nodes.
+An example of IAB network scenario is depicted in Fig. \ref{fig:scenario}.
+Backhaul links are established either between the IAB-donor and an IAB-node or between two IAB-nodes, while access links connect IAB-donor/IAB-nodes to UEs.
+Both backhaul and access transmissions share the same mmWave frequency band (i.e., in-band backhaul).

-This scenario can be represented as a graph $\mathcal{G(\mathcal{V}, \mathcal{E})}$ where the node set $\mathcal{V}$ is composed of an IAB-donor, IAB-nodes and UEs, and the edge set $\mathcal{E}$ comprises all the potential links among the nodes. $\mathcal{V}$ can be further divided into the set of IAB-nodes $\mathcal{R}$ and the set of UEs $\mathcal{U}$.
+This scenario can be represented as a graph $\mathcal{G(\mathcal{V}, \mathcal{E})}$ where the node set $\mathcal{V}$ consists of an IAB-donor, IAB-nodes and UEs, and the edge set $\mathcal{E}$ includes all the potential links among the nodes. $\mathcal{V}$ can be further divided into the set of IAB-nodes $\mathcal{R}$ and the set of UEs $\mathcal{U}$.
 If not differently specified, the IAB-donor is identified as a special IAB-node.
-We consider a tree topology for the backhaul, where IAB-nodes are connected to the IAB-donor either directly or via multiple hops, as indicated in 3GPP specifications for IAB network simulations \cite{3gpp14studyPhysical}, which assume no more than 10 IAB-nodes organized in simple topologies.
+We consider a tree topology for the backhaul network, where IAB-nodes are connected to the IAB-donor either directly or via multiple hops, as indicated in 3GPP specifications for IAB networks \cite{3gpp14studyPhysical}, which assume no more than 10 IAB-nodes organized in simple topologies.